Putin fans are said to have carried out attacks on Russian authorities

 According to the report, the suspects attempted to set fire to draft offices, ATMs, a car trunk and a police station.
 It is said that several arrests have been made.

 Some of them were told to shout pro-Ukrainian slogans while throwing Molotov cocktails at Russian facilities.
-How yahoo news citing the Russian Telegram news channel Shot writes, the Russian police arrested a 65-year-old Yelena Belova, for example.
+How business insider citing the Russian Telegram news channel Shot writes, the Russian police arrested a 65-year-old Yelena Belova, for example.
 This cannot be verified independently.

 Putin fans tricked by scammers?
 Alleged arson attacks in Russia